Upcoming

 • “Selah Dance Collective had a very distinct style, performing “Rogue Planets” and “Reverie.”
 The dancers were dressed in a neutral palette that highlighted their graceful movements throughout both pieces.
 In “Rogue Planets,” they did a great job of utilizing the entire stage to create an interesting space and emphasize juxtaposition between dancers.”

-Ella Todd, THE CHANNELS
+Ella Todd,

 • "The evening flowed seamlessly with “Rogue Planets,” Meredith Cabaniss’s quietly methodical vision of four individuals on the precipice of enlightenment.
 Dancer Ashley Kohler-Reynolds shined through the imposing glare of the stage’s foot strobes, injecting Cabaniss’s contemporary ballet with seasoned deliberation and lingering interludes."